• Live Feeds

 Finance

-BMO Announces Cash Distributions for Certain BMO ETFs and ETF Series of BMO Mutual Funds for August 2025
+BMO Announces Cash Distributions and a Special Distribution for Certain BMO ETFs and ETF Series of BMO Mutual Funds for February 2026

-TORONTO, Aug.
-21, 2025 /CNW/ - BMO Asset Management Inc., as manager of the BMO ETFs, and BMO Investments Inc., as manager of the BMO Mutual Funds, today announced the August 2025 cash for unitholders of BMO ETFs and unitholders of exchange-traded series of units of the BMO Mutual Funds (collectively, the "ETF Series") that distribute monthly, as set out in the table below.
-Unitholders of record of the BMO ETFs and the ETF Series of the BMO Mutual Funds at the close of business on August 28, 2025, will receive cash distributions payable on September 3, 2025.
-The ex-dividend date and record date for all BMO ETFs and ETF Series of BMO Mutual Funds is August 28, 2025.
-Details of the per unit c
+TORONTO, Feb.
+19, 2026 /CNW/ - BMO Asset Management Inc., as manager of the BMO ETFs, and BMO Investments Inc., as manager of the BMO Mutual Funds, today announced the February 2026 cash distributions for unitholders of BMO ETFs and unitholders of exchange-traded series of units of the BMO Mutual Funds (collectively, the "ETF Series")1 that distribute monthly, as well as a special distribution as set out in the tables below.
+Unitholders of record of the BMO ETFs and the ETF Series of the BMO Mutual Funds at the close of business on February 26, 2026, will receive cash distributions payable on March 3, 2026.
+The ex-dividend date and record date for all BMO ETFs and ETF Series of BMO Mutual Fu

 $BMO